Current Committee Role:

 Society for the Preservation of Natural History Collections (SPNHC) Representative

 Hello there, my name is Andrew Haycock.
-I have worked at Amgueddfa Cymru National Museum Wales since 2004, where I am Curator of Mineralogy & Petrology in the Department of Natural Science.
+I have worked at Amgueddfa Cymru National Museum Wales since 2004, where I am Curator of Mineralogy & Petrology in the Department of Natural Sciences.
 Looking after the collections can vary a lot day to day.
 I can often be found undertaking general housekeeping in the stores and galleries, answering public enquiries, preparing loans for researchers and other museums, curating new collections and auditing old ones, preparing content for public outreach events and exhibitions, undertaking fieldwork, and of course completing collection management paperwork!

 Growing up in northeast Wales, I spent my childhood and youth climbing and clambering over the local rocks and hills.
 Collecting numerous rocks, minerals and fossils as I went.
 When there was an opportunity to study GCSE and A Level geology in college, I jumped at the chance.
 Moving to Cardiff, I graduated from Cardiff University with BSc Geology and MSc Applied Environmental Geology.
 I have been a member of GCG and SPNHC for a number of years.
 I am also a member and treasurer of the Welsh Stone Forum, and have undertaken an AMA with the Museums Association.